-However, as the craft beer scene spread over Europe, eventually it was bound to hit Spain.
-In fact, countries with no great beer culture to speak of are often the easiest for a craft beer scene to develop in (Belgium, for example, simply has no room in its market of 180 breweries for a craft beer community to flourish in the first place).
-And so it became that, finally, yes, you can indeed get good beer in Madrid.
+However, as the craft beer scene spread over Europe, it was bound to hit Spain.
+In fact, countries with no great beer culture to speak of are often the easiest for a craft beer scene to develop in.
+Belgium, for example, simply has no room in its market of 180 breweries for a craft beer community to flourish in the first place.
+And so it became that, yes, you can indeed get good beer in Madrid.
 Rejoice!

 Still, you need to know where to look.
 Go into most bars and ask for a "cerveza de craft" or "cerveza artesanal" and you’ll usually get a few scratched heads.
-And, though there are half a dozen bars with some kind of craft beer to speak of, at the time of writing (2014) there are really just three locations truly worth checking out:
+And, though there are half a dozen Madrid restaurants and bars with some kind of craft beer to speak of, three stand out as worth checking out:

 An excellent variety of Spanish and international craft beers in bottles and on draft.
 Excellently priced and with friendly staff.
 It’s also usually possible to find a seat (this will probably change as the bar becomes more popular).
 Recently moved from Calle Ballesta.
 Often stocks beer from Fabricas Maravillas (below).

 Is Madrid worth a trip especially for its beer scene?
-No, not necessarily, but if you’re visiting for one of my 100 Things to Do in Madrid, then one of these bars will make a good stop.
+Not necessarily, but one of these bars will make a good stop.
 The craft beer scene in Madrid is not yet as good as in, say, Barcelona, but who knows, the way these bars are popping up, in the next few years the city could have a thriving artisanal beer community all its own.